 Make sure that none of your connected devices use default login credentials, including a strong password.

-After updating your devices once, add quarterly checkups to you calendar to help guard against vulnerabilities.
+After updating your devices once, add quarterly checkups to your calendar to help guard against vulnerabilities.

 Segregate Your Devices

 IoT devices and appliances are known for their vulnerabilities.
 Perhaps that’s why so many hackers attack them.
 To contain any intrusions into your network, make sure that your IoT devices are separated from those that manage sensitive personal and business information.

 You can either use two separate routers to operate your digital gear or create two separate segmented networks using a single router.
 Either way, this step will make it difficult for hackers to gain access to confidential information by way of your microwave or fridge.

 Many “smart” products automatically connect to the internet as well as to other “smart” devices.
 Take control over your IoT devices by setting them up to connect manually, with your confirmation.
 This simple step can dramatically reduce your exposure by limiting the time your appliances spend online.